passcod/blook/src/technical/starting-electronics/index.md

 that if the manufacturer ever decides to change the internals of the chip; an NiC mention is an explicit guarantee, but its absence leaves the manufacturer to do whatever they want.

-## High speed, low speed, high frequency signals

-There's plenty of advice and rules that only apply to either high or low speed/frequency signals.

-High speed/frequency is typically "above 100 MHz".

-For example, PCIE, HDMI, USB 2.0 and higher, Ethernet at 100Mbps or higher... are all "high speed".
-However, you can get away with breaking more rules if you're dealing with "low speed" signals like USB 1.1, 10Mbps Ethernet, or I2C, 1-Wire, SPI, etc.

-Also note that Ethernet in particular is highly resistant to rule-breaking.
-Signal integrity losses will result in lower effective speeds but generally not errors on the wire.

-Something that switches less frequently than once a second (e.g. a power enable line for a voltage regulator) is typically never a worry for signal considerations.

 # Soldering

 There's several ways to do soldering.
 The three main ones are: